PythonRSAS/pythonrsas.github.io/_posts/2022-06-28-1-Learn-recursion.md

 Maybe history is a recursion as well...

+# Mathematical induction

+Mathematical induction is a twin sister of recursion.

+If something is true for the initial value of a sequence, And if we can prove that it is true for $$n+1$$ if assuming it is true for $$n$$, then it is true for all $$n$$.

 # Search binary search tree

 Below code searches if a given value is in a binary search tree.